In GOP Presidential Field, Science Finds Skeptics

 "You'd think by now they'd get the message," Bachmann said.
 "An earthquake, a hurricane ... are you listening?"

-When asked about that by reporters, Bachmann said clearly she was joking.
+When asked about that by reporters, Bachmann said that clearly she was joking.
 But she's made similar comments before.
 In April 2009, she talked to a conservative news website about the recent outbreak of swine flu.

 "I find it interesting that it was back in the 1970s that the swine flu broke out then, under another [Democratic] president, Jimmy Carter," she said.
 "And I'm not blaming this on President Obama; I just think it's an interesting [coincidence]."